Surely the Lord GOD will do nothing, but he reveals his secret to his servants the prophets. (Amos 3:7 AKJV)

 - The harvest is brought as an offering

-Every day four kinds of food are brought before the altar and waved while prayers are said praising God.
+Every day four kinds of food are brought before the altar and waved while prayers are said, praising God.
 Then prayers are said requesting divine assistance.
-On the seventh day the seal verdicts are finalized upon the signed fate.
-This is a joyous celebration, culminating as the focus is on God and what the next will bring as fate is released at the end of the Feast.
+On the seventh day, the seal verdicts are finalized upon the signed fate.
+This is a joyous celebration, culminating as the focus is on God and what the next year will bring as fate is released at the end of the Feast.

 Since Tabernacles is celebrating the journey through the wilderness into the harvest, it makes sense that Christ would not be ruling: Israel was not yet in possession of the land because when they lived in booths they journeyed toward the promised land.
 All the other Feasts were completely fulfilled.
 This one will be too.
 This means Christ will return at the end of it, somewhere in that last day.

 In the first Revelation class in the Courts of Heaven Academy we have seen that there are actually nineteen years left in God’s timeline before Christ returns to rule.
 The countdown will begin with the seven year Tribulation known as Daniel’s Week.
 That will leave twelve years:7 years of Tribulation